boingboomtschak/boingboomtschak.github.io/about.md

 # about me

-B.S. in computer science from Seattle University with a minor in studio art.
-Current graduate student in the computer science M.S. program at UC Santa Cruz.
+Graduate student in the computer science M.S. program at UC Santa Cruz.
+Graduate of Seattle University with a B.S. in computer science with a minor in studio art.
 Interested in computer graphics, high-performance systems, research-driven development and the intersection of art, science, and programming.

 Avid user of command lines of all kinds, and appreciative of cross-platform development solutions.

 During free time, enjoys software development, cooking, gardening, visiting national parks, audio production, gaming, and mechanical keyboards, and whatever else I can get my hands on.